anhtu293/nndepth/README.md

 ## 3. Project Structure
 The project is organized into several key modules, each serving a specific purpose in the depth estimation pipeline:

-1. **scene**: Contains core data structures and utility functions for representing and manipulating scene-related information:
+1. **scene**: Core module for scene representation and manipulation:
-   - Frame: Represents a single image frame with associated metadata (e.g., camera parameters, depth, disparity, poses)
+   - Frame: Comprehensive representation of an image frame, including:
+     - Raw image data
+     - Camera intrinsics and extrinsics
+     - Associated depth and disparity maps
+     - Pose information
-   - Depth: Encapsulates depth map data with methods for resizing, visualization, and conversion
+   - Depth: Robust depth map handling with features for:
+     - Efficient resizing and interpolation
+     - Customizable visualization options
+     - Conversion to other formats (e.g., point clouds)
-   - Disparity: Similar to Depth, but specifically for disparity maps in stereo vision
+   - Disparity: Specialized class for stereo vision, offering:
+     - Conversion between disparity and depth
+     - Stereo-specific visualization tools
+     - Compatibility with various stereo algorithms

 2. **blocks**: Contains fundamental neural network building blocks, including:
    - Attention mechanisms